Arizona's congressional districts

-Arizona is divided into 9 congressional districts, each represented by a member of the United States House of Representatives.
+Arizona is divided into nine congressional districts, each represented by a member of the United States House of Representatives.
+Since the 2008 elections, Democrats and Republicans have alternated holding a majority of seats in the delegation in six of the last eight elections.

-The districts are currently represented in the 118th United States Congress as legal entities.
-In 2018, Democrats became the majority in the state congressional delegation; however, the delegation has since reverted to a Republican majority as of 2023.

-Current districts and representatives
+List of districts and representatives

-List of members of the United States House delegation from Arizona, district boundaries, and the district political ratings according to the CPVI.
-The delegation has a total of 9 members, with 6 Republicans and 3 Democrats.
+This is a list of United States representatives from Arizona, district boundaries, and the district political ratings according to the CPVI.
+The delegation has a total of nine members, with six Republicans and three Democrats.

 History

 From 1863 to 1912, Arizona Territory sent one non-voting delegate to the House of Representatives.
 After its statehood in 1912, Arizona was granted one representative in the House.
-As the state's population has grown, Arizona's delegation has increased in size to its current total of nine representatives.
+As the state's population has grown, Arizona's delegation has increased in size to its total of nine representatives.

 Historical and present district boundaries

 Table of United States congressional district boundary maps in the State of Arizona, presented chronologically.
 All redistricting events that took place in Arizona between 1973 and 2013 are shown.